Bank Runs With and Without Bank Failure: Introduction

 The historical U.S. banking system provides an appealing environment to study runs.
 Our sample covers the numerous panics of the National Banking Era and the Great Depression.
-Bank runs rarely occur in contemporary banking systems due to a wide variety of government interventions that affect depositor behavior, such as deposit insurance \citep{Iyer2019} and lending of last resort \citep{MetrickSchmelzing2021}.
+Bank runs are less common in contemporary banking systems due to a variety of government interventions that affect depositor behavior, such as deposit insurance \citep{Iyer2019} and lending of last resort \citep{MetrickSchmelzing2021}.
 However, government interventions in the financial sector were more limited before 1934, making runs much more common in this time period.
-As a result, this historical laboratory has shaped economists' understanding of bank runs \citep[e.g.,][]{Sprague1910,FriedmanSchwartz,Bernanke1983,Calomiris1991,Wicker2006}, though this work has largely relied on aggregate data and selective analysis of narrative evidence.
+This historical laboratory has shaped economists' understanding of bank runs and banking crises \citep[e.g.,][]{Sprague1910,FriedmanSchwartz,Bernanke1983,Calomiris1991,Wicker2006,Richardson2007}, though this work has largely relied on aggregate data or episode-specific analysis of narrative evidence.
 Our paper, in contrast, combines both comprehensive narrative accounts and exhaustive bank-level microdata.

-We start by validating our novel bank run database.
+We start by validating our novel bank runs database.
 Spikes in the rate of bank runs recorded in newspapers line up closely with existing narrative chronologies of banking crises in the United States \citep{Jalil2015,Baron2021}, both at the aggregate and regional level.
-For national banks, the annual unconditional probability of a run is 0.34\%.
-This number rises to 1.6\% during crisis years.
-Moreover, national bank failures for which newspapers recorded a bank run involve a 4 percentage points larger deposit outflow right before failure than those without mention of a run.
-For banks that survive bank runs, we also find large deposit declines in their annual public financial statement around the event.
+For national banks, the annual unconditional probability of a run is 0.39\%.
+This number rises to 1.4\% during crisis years.
+Moreover, national bank failures for which newspapers recorded a bank run involve a 5-percentage-point larger deposit outflow right before failure than those without mention of a run.
+For banks that survive bank runs, we also find large deposit declines in their annual financial statement around the event.
+In addition, our dataset achieves a match rate of about 95\% when cross-validating against four ground-truth samples.

-With these data, we address three fundamental questions on the role of bank runs in bank failures and financial fragility.
+With these novel data on runs, we address three fundamental questions on the role of bank runs in bank failures and financial fragility.